FTC: Affiliate Disclosure: All links pay commission

-There are good, well-featured bike computers like Stages L50, Sigma ROX 12 and the high-end Bryton models but all of them, in my opinion, lack that certain ‘je ne sais quoi‘ that could propel them to the same levels as Wahoo.
-And when you contemplate that the ever-successful Wahoo BOLT prospered even past its 4th birthday, then you have to conclude that it’s not high technology that bike riders necessarily want.
+There are good, well-featured bike computers like Stages L50, Sigma ROX 12 and the high-end Bryton models but all of them, in my opinion, lack that certain ‘je ne sais quoi‘ that could propel them to the same levels as Wahoo – although a new Stages Dash is likely for April 2022.
+But when you contemplate that the ever-successful Wahoo BOLT Gen 1 prospered even past its 4th birthday, then you have to conclude that it’s not high technology that bike riders necessarily want.
 Maybe it’s the ‘just works’ factor or the platform or the brand image.

 Garmin also doesn’t seem to care too much about MTB, gravel or e-bike specific models.
 Maybe they know something that we don’t?
 (A: probably!).
 Maybe the SPD Rally pedals are the first indication that Garmin will take off-road more seriously.
 (Don’t forget, cargo biking, electric bikes and many other bike markets are growing and might be attractive distractions to Garmin)